Alert Bay Travel Guide: Things to Do, See and Eat traveling in Alert Bay, BC

 Welcome to Alert Bay, a small village located on Cormorant Island in British Columbia, Canada.
 This picturesque island community is rich in Indigenous culture and history, and is home to the ‘Namgis First Nation, one of the most prominent Indigenous groups in British Columbia.
+With a population of just over 400 people, Alert Bay is a unique and off-the-beaten-path destination for travelers looking to immerse themselves in Indigenous culture, witness traditional ceremonies, and explore the natural beauty of the region.

 The village offers visitors a wide range of activities and attractions, including whale watching tours, hiking trails, and the U’mista Cultural Centre, which showcases the vibrant history and traditions of the ‘Namgis people.
 Whether you’re interested in exploring the outdoors, learning about Indigenous culture, or simply enjoying the laid-back island lifestyle, Alert Bay has something for everyone.